Demand Response - A Balancing Act

 An example DR event

 Getting your head around DR is easier if you look at an example scenario.
 Let’s consider the following.
 A city is experiencing a heat wave, which has put stress on the local grid because households and businesses are cranking up the air conditioning and other cooling systems, consuming lots of energy.
-The heat alone (say around noon) could be enough to cause the grid operator to announce a DR event, but in this scenario let us also combine the heat with the fact that the typical post-rush hour energy spike is underway.
+The heat alone (say around noon) could be enough to cause the grid operator to announce a DR event, but in this scenario let us also combine the heat with the fact that the typical post-rush hour Peak is underway.
 Your grid operator may be used to the second factor, and usually compensates in response, but the added problem of the heat wave has pushed the grid to a tipping point.

 In order to ensure adequate power delivery, the system operator will announce a day ahead warning of a potential DR event.
 This gives DR participants adequate warning of a potential event and preparations can be made for a potential energy use reduction.
 A second call will be made two hours before the actual event.
 This call confirms how much DR participants are individually needed to reduce and for how long.
 In this scenario let’s make the time window 4 hours long, specifically between the time when people get home from work and when they start to go to bed (5pm - 9pm).